pitchtypes.spelled.SpelledIntervalClass

 alteration()

-Return the number of semitones by which the interval is altered from its the perfect or major variant.
+Return the number of semitones by which the interval is altered from its perfect or major variant.

 chromatic_semitone()